 You may ask, “What is the most cost-effective way to achieve this goal?”
 The answer is, “Implementing a headless eCommerce platform.”

-With an SAP headless commerce approach, you can significantly expand your outreach using a headless architecture approach, which implies complete separation of core commerce functions from the user experience layer.
+With an SAP headless commerce approach, retailers can significantly expand their outreach using a headless architecture approach, which implies complete separation of core commerce functions from the user experience layer.
 Read on to learn more.

 Headless Commerce Explained

 In the world where every device is a potential communication channel between businesses and clients, it is more than wise to develop a strategy of omnichannel digital content delivery.
 But creating client-server apps and delivering personalized content separately for PCs, tablets, mobile phones, smartphones, interactive kiosks, IoT and other solutions means spending tons of effort, time and money, which is ill-advised for any company.

 As a result, the demand for omnichannel experience in digital trading has led to the creation of headless commerce platforms.